 The requirements for passage of an ordinance set out in Iowa Code §331.302 are the minimum standards the board must meet.
 The board should be free to establish stricter procedures if it desires to give the public more notice and a greater opportunity to become involved in the actions contemplated by the board of supervisors.
-The maximum penalties that may be imposed for violations of ordinances are a fine of \$625 and imprisonment for 30 days [lowa Code §331.302(2)].
+The maximum penalties that may be imposed for violations of shall not exceed the maximum fine and term of imprisonment for a simple misdemeanor [Iowa Code §331.302(2)].